Tag Archives: red tape

 health-costsA bombshell study reveals that doctors waste almost two full work weeks each year explaining to regulators how they practice medicine.

 The time spent on this paperwork robs doctors from seeing nine patients each week.
 One health care CEO labels it an “obscene waste,” especially because multiple reports ask for the same things.
 Medical staff spend even more time on the paperwork than the doctors themselves.
+Managing a healthcare facility can be very challenging.
+You have the option to outsource services from ABA Billing Companies to help make it easier for you to manage your billing documents and insurance claims.

 The Health Affairs journal study attributes the red tape to federal Medicaid and Medicare regulations, plus private insurers.
 But most blame was heaped on federal requirements.